barbarabrugger/todo-sequelize/README.md

 ## Configuration

-Create .env file in root folder and add db config params (use .env.sample as template).
+Create .env file based on .env.sample and modify values depending on your needs.

 ## Usage